aimeeu/hashicorp-assignment/content.md

            Automatic merge failed; fix conflicts and then commit the result.
            ```

-    Both options produce the same the same result, so choose

 6. Push your changes to the remote repository.

    ```bash